What is belaying?

 For those that have already learned to belay and tie the knots, we will give you a belay test in which you must demonstrate the following:

-• tie directly into the rope using the figure eight, figure eight follow through, and double fisherman’s knot
+• Tie directly into the rope using the figure eight, figure eight follow through, and double fisherman’s knot

 What should I wear?